anshit-chaudhari/query-expansion-rocchio/README.md

 # Query Expansion using Rocchio's Algorithm

 This module iteratively expands the user-query using relevance feedback with Rocchio's algorithm until it reaches the desired precision.

+Note: This project was completed in a span of two weeks and hence some parts might not be production grade.
+Please consider refactoring the code if you intend to use this in production.

 ### Detailed Project Description